molofgarb/ytdl-GUI/planned_changes.md

 - put the G in GUI (make the interface look prettier)
 - make window centering appear truly center

+- ~~integrate markdown-to-html and pyinstaller somehow to unify the build process~~
 - ~~make options menu collapsible (collapsed by default)~~
 - ~~debug switch on script run~~
 - ~~make sure that the supported sites and readme is accessible in executable~~